 Intradural spinal lipomas consist of normal fat.
 Although the pathophysiology of these lesions is poorly understood 3 they are not considered neoplastic.

-Indradural lipomas may occur anywhere in the spinal canal.
-In adults they are most commonly found in the thoracic region, whereas in children the cervical spine appears to be the most common site 3.
+Intradural lipomas may occur anywhere in the spinal canal.
+In adults, they are most commonly found in the thoracic region, whereas in children the cervical spine appears to be the most common site 3.

 They usually occur along the dorsal midline of the spinal cord.
 The spinal cord is flattened ventrally.